Skip to content

 When marketers and salespeople use the same CRM, all this information is there in the listing when a salesperson reaches out to the prospect.

-Selling with a CRM
+Selling With a CRM

 Arguably, CRMs were originally developed for salespeople.
 Some organizations use different CRMs for their sales department than they do for their marketing teams.
 But when your teams use the same CRM or their CRMs are integrated, they can work together to nurture leads and close deals.